NornaDragon/The-Monster-Dungeon/proposal.md

 # The Monster Dungeon major project proposal

 ## Description
-###
+A dungeon crawler with enemies and helpful allies.

 ## Needs to Have

- - movement animation (Complete)
+- Movement animation (Complete)

-- room change through doors (Complete)
+- Room change through doors (Complete)

+- Companion AI

+    - Helps the player

+    - Gives helpful status effects

-- enemy AI
+- Enemy AI

-    - random movement when no player is in the line of sight
+    - Random movement when no player is in the line of sight

-    - when a player is spotted go toward them
+    - When a player is spotted go toward them

-- battle system
+- Battle system

-    - different types of damage
+    - Different types of damage

-        - status effects
+        - Status effects

-        - different types of enemies
+        - Different types of enemies

-        - magic using mp
+        - Magic using mp

     - Health and Magic Bar (player and enemy)

-    - visual display
+    - Visual display

-- compatible with touch devices
+- Compatible with touch devices

 ## Nice to Have
-- player customization
+- Player customization

-- multiplayer
+- Multiplayer

-- save and load progress
+- Save and Load progress

-- exp and money system
+- Exp and Money system

-    - level up system (exp)
+    - Level up system (exp)

-    - weapon upgrade system (money)
+    - Weapon upgrade system (money)

-- item drop from enemies and treasure chests
+- Item drop from enemies and treasure chests